-Passport Health is one of very few commercial vendors of Anthrax Vaccine and it is available at all Passport Health clinic locations.
-Individuals who are at risk, (e.g. government or civilian contractors and first responders) should consider this vaccine for anthrax.
+Passport Health is one of very few commercial vendors of the Anthrax immunization and it is available at all Passport Health clinic locations.
+Individuals who are at risk, (e.g. government or civilian contractors and first responders) should consider the anthrax vaccine.

 Source: CDC Vaccine Information Statement- Anthrax

 So, if you are asking yourself, “What travel shots and vaccinations do I need?” or “Where do I get the Anthrax Vaccine?” schedule an appointment with your local Passport Health travel medicine clinic.